 Retailers don’t have pre-order extras yet, but Nintendo does.
 The company announced them in a recent promotional video for the game added to YouTube.

-Early buyers get a Munchlax for pre-ordering or purchasing a copy of the game this calendar year, the video reveals.
+Buyers get a Munchlax for pre-ordering or purchasing a copy of the game this calendar year, the video reveals.
 That Munchlax will carry Snorlium Z, a substance that players can use on their Munchlax after it has evolved into a Snorlax to unlock a special Z Move.
 Z-Moves are special abilities unlocked by gems that players collect in game.

 Pokémon Sun and Pokémon Moon are the most exciting Nintendo launches happening this year.
 Depending on your preference, they may even be the most exciting games of any platform getting a release in the not-too distant future.

 Rowlet, Litten and Popplio will act as the three partners in these two new games.
 Players will have to choose one from the game’s start.
 We also know that Pokémon from older versions of the game can be traded to these new versions thanks to the PokeBank.
-These new games are set in Alola, a new region that’s separate from Kanto and other regions featured in past games.
+These new games are set in Alola, a new region that’s separate from Kanto and other places featured in past games.